-No player from team B is back out on the ice when a goal is scored on a Penalty Shot.
+No player from Team B is allowed to return to the ice when a goal is scored on a Penalty Shot.
 Rule 16.2.

 A Penalty Shot has been awarded.
 During the shot a player or Coach from the opposing team throws a stick or other object at the player taking the shot.
 What actions are taken by the Referee and what penalties are assessed?
 Where do you find this in the rule book?